BizzAppDev-Systems/connector-woocommerce/bad_connector_woocommerce/README.rst

   -When the Amount Total, recorded at the Order level, differs from the woo Amount Total value, recorded at the Order binding level, a 'The WooCommerce Amount Total is different then Amount Total of Odoo.'
 Danger Banner will be displayed at the sale order level.

 * Import of Country and States:
-  - Enable the import functionality in bad_connector_woocommerce to transfer Country and there States from WooCommerce to Odoo.
+  - Enable the import functionality in bad_connector_woocommerce to transfer Country and there States and also Tax Settings from WooCommerce to Odoo.
-  - Handle Mapping of Country and State data during the import process.
+  - Handle Mapping of Country, State and Tax Settings data during the import process.
   - Added Mapping for State in Customers.
+  - Added 'Tax Include' in field at backend level which get the setting of 'Tax Include'.
+  - Added Condition on search tax base on 'Included in Price'.

 * Import of Taxes:
   - Enable the import functionality in bad_connector_woocommerce to transfer Taxes from WooCommerce to Odoo.
   - Handle mapping of taxes data during the import process.